arronf2e/arronf2e/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript、Vuejs、Webpack... anything about JavaScript
+- 🌱 I’m currently learning JavaScript、Vuejs、Reactjs、Webpack... anything about JavaScript
 - 📫 How to reach me: arronf2e@163.com

 ## Status